State Of Terror by Hillary Rodham Clinton and Louise Penny was a highly anticipated read for me.

 The fast-paced narrative takes us from continent to continent, country to country, and head of state to head of state in a race to right the wrongs (NO, I’m not going to give you any spoilers) that need to be righted.
 To find out any more than that, you need to read this marvelous page-turner.

-All I can say is, “Madame Secretary” (along with Louise Penny) have done a fabulous job writing about “Madame Secretary”.
+All I can say is, that “Madame Secretary” (along with Louise Penny) has done a fabulous job writing about “Madame Secretary”.

 I hope they are planning another thriller collaboration soon.